cweitz621/Weather_Visibility/README.md

 ## Security Note

+⚠️ **Important Security Information**:
+This application currently stores the API key directly in the client-side JavaScript code.
+This is not a secure practice for production environments because:
-The API key is stored in the `.env` file which is not tracked by git.
-Make sure to:
+1. The API key is visible to anyone who views the page source
-1. Never commit your `.env` file
+2. It could be misused by others
+3. It could lead to unexpected API usage charges

+For a production environment, you should:
+1. Create a backend service to handle API calls
-2. Keep your API key secure
+2. Store the API key securely on the server
-3. Use different API keys for development and production
+3. Have the frontend make requests to your backend instead of directly to the API

 ## License